About

 Frenchy grew up in Nice, France but left home as soon as he could, inspired by the promise of exotic adventure — and by the imported hashish common in the late-60s Europe.
 He lived nomadically for over twenty years, staying with traditional producers and learning techniques handed down over generations.
 This took him from Morocco to Mexico, to Nepal, Pakistan, and India, where he spent eight growing seasons living in caves and harvesting cannabis resin with Parvati Valley cultivators.
 Eventually, he settled with his family in California, where early medical access laws let him go from hiding his life’s work to producing legal cannabis concentrates.

-He’s was also developing a feature-length documentary, Frenchy Dreams of Hashish with documentary filmmaker Jake Remington of collabonyc that showcases the challenges legalization has brought to small California farms.
-Jake and Frenchy’s wife, Kimberly are working to complete the docu-series.
+He’s is also the focus of a feature-length documentary, Frenchy Dreams of Hashish by documentary filmmaker Jake Remington of collabonyc that showcases the challenges legalization has brought to small California farms.

 Frenchy’s lively personality and unique expertise made him a sought-after international speaker, on topics such as cannabis terroir, the promise of organic and regenerative cultivation approaches, and the importance of independent “craft” production.
-He also wrote about the science and global history of cannabis for publications including Extraction Magazine (USA), Skunk (Canada), Weed World (England), and Dolce Vita (Italy).
-And finished the first draft of a book on the history of cannabis concentrates that his wife is editing for publication.
+He also wrote about the science and global history of cannabis for publications including Weed World (England), Extraction Magazine (USA), Skunk (Canada), and Dolce Vita (Italy).